MorrissyLab/mosaicMPI/docs/source/tutorials/cli-workflow.md

 mosaicmpi model-odg --name example_run --input file_filtered.h5ad
 ```

 This command will create a directory with the name of the run inside the output directory (defaults to current working directory).
+It will also create a file called `feature_meanvar.pdf` which shows the relationship between feature mean and variance, as well as the model (green line).
+If the green line is a good approximation of this relationship, the selected (or default) parameters are good, and no changes need to be made.
+If the curve is not a good fit adjusting the parameters can result in a better selection of overdispersed features.

 ### 4. Select overdispersed genes and parameters for factorization